Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Pyomo.DoE Required Inputs
 --------------------------------
-The required inputs to the Pyomo.DoE solver is an Experiment object.
-The experiment object must have a get_labeled_model function which returns a pyomo model with four special labeled components as suffixes on the pyomo model.
-This is in line with the convention used in the new interface in the contributed package, `Parmest <https://pyomo.readthedocs.io/en/stable/contributed_packages/parmest/index.html>`_.
-The four suffix components are:
+The required input to the Pyomo.DoE solver is an ``Experiment`` object.
+The experiment object must have a ``get_labeled_model`` function which returns a Pyomo model with four ``Suffix`` components identifying the parts of the model used in MBDoE analysis.
+This is in line with the convention used in the parameter estimation tool, `Parmest <https://pyomo.readthedocs.io/en/stable/contributed_packages/parmest/index.html>`_.
+The four ``Suffix`` components are:

-* experiment_inputs - The experimental design decisions
+* ``experiment_inputs`` - The experimental design decisions
-* experiment_outputs - The values measured during the experiment
+* ``experiment_outputs`` - The values measured during the experiment
-* measurement_error - The error associated with individual values measured during the experiment
+* ``measurement_error`` - The error associated with individual values measured during the experiment
-* unknown_parameters - Those parameters in the model that are estimated using the measured values during the experiment
+* ``unknown_parameters`` - Those parameters in the model that are estimated using the measured values during the experiment

-An example an Experiment object that builds and labels the model is shown in the next few sections.
+An example ``Experiment`` object that builds and labels the model is shown in the next few sections.

 Pyomo.DoE Usage Example
 -----------------------